Content on this page was generated by AI and has not been manually reviewed.

 Question 2: Which Ubiquiti devices support VPN client setup?

 The UniFi Dream Machine UDM, UniFi Dream Machine Pro UDM Pro, UniFi Dream Router UDR, and UniFi Security Gateway USG support VPN-related configurations, typically via IPsec-based remote access or site-to-site VPN.
 Hardware capabilities and UI options vary by firmware.
-Vpn add on edge free: a comprehensive guide to free Edge VPN extensions, setup, safety tips, and comparisons

 Question 3: What VPN protocols are best for UniFi routers?